The Property Tax Exemption and Deferral Program is now part of the combined Affordable Access Program.

 If you need help paying your property taxes, the municipality offers a few choices.
 You can apply for:

-- A rebate: if your household income is less than $33,000, the municipal government will pay a portion of your property taxes.
-The amount of rebate varies with income and residential tax.
+Rebate: if your household income is less than $43,000, the Municipality will pay a portion of your property taxes.
+The amount of rebate varies with income and residential taxes billed.

-- A rebate and a deferral: after the rebate has been applied to your tax account you can postpone payment of all or a portion of the balance.
-Interest is charged on the deferred tax amount.
-The rate of interest is set by Regional Council.
-The interest rate is Prime -2% for customers in the program and Prime +2% for customers whose income now exceeds the limits and must start a repayment plan.
-The 2018 program is open.
+Rebate and a Deferral: after the rebate has been applied to your tax account you can postpone payment of the remaining current year taxes.
+Interest is charged on the deferred tax amount at the rate set by Regional Council.
+The interest rate is Prime -2% for customers in the program and Prime +2% for customers who did not reapply.

 Eligibility for a property tax exemption